andrei-markeev/finnlingo/README.md

 Duolingo-like application for learning Finnish (work in progress).

-Application was created because Finnish was not being accepted to Duolingo Incubator for a very long time despite of having a lot of contributors.
+The app was created because Finnish was not being accepted to Duolingo Incubator for a very long time despite of having a lot of course contributor volunteers.

 See more details in the "Finnish on Duolingo" Facebook group: https://www.facebook.com/groups/finnishonduolingo/